Weston Museum: Rusty the iron age dog

 The official mascot of Weston Museum is 'Rusty the Iron Age Dog', a canine character based on the skeleton remains of a pair of dogs that were discovered in Christon during excavations for the construction of the M5 motorway.
 The two dogs are believed to be between 2100 and 2600 years old and were found at the feet of a 25-35-year-old man in an Iron Age burial site.
-The skeleton remains are now on display in the Museum's 'Living Landscape' gallery.
-'Rusty' gained his named through a public competition in January 2016.
+The skeleton remains are now on display in the museum's 'Living Landscape' gallery.
+'Rusty' gained his name through a public competition in January 2016.
 The winning name was chosen through a combination of votes and for honouring Rusty's Iron Age heritage.
 The mascot currently gives his name to the Weston branch of the Young Archaeologists' Club which meets at the museum.